ibm-cloud-docs/Cloudant/tutorials/create_database.md

     ```
     {: codeblock}

-2. Review the basic error handling that we included to illustrate how problems might be caught and addressed.
+2. Review the basic error handling that was included to illustrate how problems might be caught and addressed.

 ## Closing the connection to the service instance
 {: #closing-the-connection-to-the-service-instance}